azizbozkurt/Backup_script/README.md

-##These script will backup data from Bash to the local drive C: at 3 a.m. every day.
+##This Bash-script will backup data from Bash home folder to the local drive C:\ at 3 a.m. every day.

 #Here are the steps for creating the script in Bash on Ubuntu for Windows

-1.Create a file in your home directory in Bash with the "touch" command 2.Open and edit it with a text editor - preferably Vim :)
+1.Create a file in your home directory in Bash with the "touch" command.
+2.Open and edit it with a text editor - preferably Vim :)
 ...
 3...See the script code with its comments..